 But Online Board Say Boxing for Kids is Dangerous

 Yes, the internet is two-faced.
 Some people will discourage you from engaging your kids in boxing training.
 Some people will encourage you to get them involved.
-At fitness havens, we do not think that personal opinions should bar you from giving your kid a chance to challenge themselves with a kids punching bag and a pair of gloves.
+At fitness havens, we do not think that personal opinions should bar you from giving your kid a chance to challenge themselves with a kid punching bag and a pair of gloves.

 In fact, since boxing workout for kids has numerous health and social benefits, we encourage you to make sure your child takes part in at least 60 minutes of boxing training every day.
-By getting your kid involve in boxing, you set yourself up to raising a strong and a more confident child.
+By getting your kid involved in boxing, you set yourself up to raising a strong and a more confident child.

 How Certain Should I Be that My Child Will Be Safe?

 There are many reasons why some parents wouldn’t want their kids fighting in a ring.
 But we know the main reason is their worry for their kids’ safety.
 The thing is you never have to worry about your kid taking part in boxing workout, because this is a self-control kind of sport.